Oren \[Boot2Root]

 With that, I googled for the CVE, which led to a Git repository from WatchTowr which had a Python exploit.
 (THANK GOD FOR PYTHON EXPLOITS)

-Initial Access
+## Initial Access

-switch to see what arguments can be parsed in.
-The script takes in the URL of the web application with the --target
+So, after cloning the repository, I executed the script with the `-h` switch to see what arguments can be parsed in.
+The script takes in the URL of the web application with the `--target` switch followed by the command we want to run wrapped around PHP tags with the `-c` switch.

 Using the example command from the help menu, replaced with the target’s IP address and port number followed by a PowerShell command to callback to my Python server reveals a callback!